beginning of content

 • Gallstones (cholelithiasis) are hard, pebble-like masses that form in your gallbladder, below your liver.

-• If you have gallstones, you may not experience any symptoms, or you may have episodes of pain in your abdomen, back or right shoulder.
+• If you have gallstones, you may not have any symptoms, or you may have pain from time to time in your tummy area, back or right shoulder.

 • You're more likely to get gallstones if you're female, aged over 40 and living with overweight or obesity.